Perl-Apollo/Corinna/rfc/class-construction.md

 }
 ```

+**Note**: "reused" constructor arguments refers to the public name for the
+slot.
+You can reuse `slot $message;` in subclasses because it's not public.
+However, you cannot reuse `slot $message :param;` in a subclass because the
+slot name default to `message`.
+Instead, you would need to rename it: `slot
+$message :param :name(client_message);`.

+We have this restriction to enforce encapsulation of logic in a class.
+If the
+parent class has `slot $error :param;` and expects that to contain an error
+_object_ and a child class has a `slot $error :param;` and expects that to
+contain an error _string_, you're in trouble.
+Until such time that we can
+squeeze types into Corinna (and to Perl in general), this restriction makes
+the code safer, albeit at the cost of some annoyance.

 ## 5.2.4 Step 4 Err out on unknown keys

 After previous step, if we have any extra keys passed to `new()` which cannot